Looking for alternatives to Udemy?

 Cost

 • $49 a month plan.
-This plan is those who are a beginner in creating an online course.
+This plan is for those who are a beginner in creating an online course.

 • $470 a month plan.
 The second option is the advanced plan.